kalpesh-banodikar/Client_security/README.md

 .Install Uipath Studio

-.Create a Credentials Asset to in system1
+.Create a Credentials Asset to login system1

 .add Asset name in config